The marvelous life work of Pauline Viardot

 After the end of her active stage career, Viardot led a parlor in Baden-Baden, whose guests were central representatives in the contemporary art and culture scene.

-Here is one of her famous ballads call Mazurka:
+Here is one of her whole-known ballads call Mazurka:

 The years in Baden-Baden